Middletown, New Jersey Revolutionary War Sites

 REVOLUTIONARY WAR SITES IN MIDDLETOWN, NEW JERSEY

-MURRAY FARMHOUSE & BARN
+MURRAY FARMHOUSE AND BARN

 Murray Farmhouse and Barn